-- Job specific commands: 0 Type your commands here raxmIHPC-SSE3 -f a -p 12345 -s input.fasta -x 12345 -N 100 -m GTRCAT -n testrun e You can find the name of executables by logging into hydra via the terminal and typing module help bio/raxml/latest (replacing with the module file you will be using).
+- Job specific commands: 0 Type your commands here raxmlHPC- SSE3 -f a -p 12345 -s input.fasta -x 12345 -N 100 -m GTRCAT -n testrun

 In this section you put your commands that will be run on the cluster.
 You start with the name of executable, raxmlHPC-SSE3 in this case, and include all command line options and references to data files.